Skip to main content

 Camera-based motion detection needs visible light, and I was not going to sleep with the lights on.
 Then I realized the iPhone Pro's LiDAR sensor fires infrared.
 It builds a depth map of the room in complete darkness.
 A person walking through a doorway creates a depth change that is impossible to miss.
 So I built an app that watches the depth map and sounds an alarm when something changes.

 I use Alarmist when I sleep in hotels and Airbnbs.
 I put my phone on the nightstand, aim it at the door, arm the app, and go to sleep.
 The depth heatmap shows me exactly what the sensor sees before I arm it.
 If anyone comes through that door, I get a loud alarm that ignores Silent Mode, and the app captures a photo with the flashlight on.
+Every event is logged in a detection history that syncs across my devices through iCloud, so I can review what happened from any device.

 Setup: LiDAR depth dots overlay the camera view